AndroidCrypto/Ntag424SdmFeature/README.md

 **SDM File Read Access Key**: 04h (used for Encryption of File data and CMAC calculation)

 **SDM Counter Retrieve Access Key**: 04h

+## About this app:

+It is developed using Android Studio version Jellyfish | 2023.3.1 Patch 2 and is running on SDK 21 to 34 (Android 14) (tested on
+Android 8, 9 and 13 with real devices).

+Some notes on typical sessions with the card: I recommend that you lay your phone on the tag and after the connection don't move the phone to hold the connection.

+## Ready to use compiled and build debug app

+A ready to use app in DEBUG mode is available under the debug folder.

 ## Dependencies